Human rights in the Islamic Republic of Iran: Muslim Shia issues

 One opponent of theocracy, Ayatollah Hossein Kazemeyni Boroujerdi and many of his followers were arrested in Tehran on 8 October 2006.
 As of 2015 Boroujerdi is in the ninth year of an 11-year prison sentence and despite "multiple health complications, including heart and respiratory problems and kidney stone complications and vision loss from cataracts", is being denied medical care.

 Christian issues

-Converts to Christ and their supporters have faced the death penalty for apostasy, been tortured or been murdered in suspicious circumstances.
+Converts to Christianity and their supporters have faced the death penalty for apostasy, been tortured or been murdered in suspicious circumstances.
 Mehdi Dibaj and Haik Hovsepian Mehr are notable examples.

 Ethnic issues

 According to Amnesty International's 2007 report, "Ethnic and religious minorities" in the Islamic Republic "remained subject to discriminatory laws and practices which continued to be a source of social and political unrest".

 International organizations and the United Nations petitioned unsuccessfully for a Baluchi prisoner named Javid Dehghan who had been convicted of murder and terrorism along with appeals for other ethnic minority prisoners in late 2020.